 Lymphangioleiomyomatosis occurs in approximately 30 percent of women with tuberous sclerosis complex.
-It is estimated that sporadic lymphangioleiomyomatosis, which occurs without the tuberous sclerosis complex, affects 3.3 to 7.4 per million women worldwide.
+It is estimated that sporadic lymphangioleiomyomatosis, without the tuberous sclerosis complex, affects 3.3 to 7.4 million women worldwide.

-This condition can be underdiagnosed because its symptoms are similar to those of other lung disorders such as asthma, bronchitis and chronic obstructive pulmonary disease.
+This condition can be underdiagnosed because its symptoms are similar to other lung disorders such as asthma, bronchitis, and chronic obstructive pulmonary disease.

-Mutations in the TSC1 gene or, more commonly, in the TSC2 gene, cause lymphangioleiomyomatosis.
-The TSC1 and TSC2 genes provide instructions for the manufacture of hamartin and tuberin proteins, respectively.
+Mutations in the TSC1 gene or, more commonly, in the TSC2 gene cause lymphangioleiomyomatosis.
+The TSC1 and TSC2 genes provide instructions for manufacturing hamartin and tuberin proteins, respectively.

 Within cells, these two proteins probably help regulate cell growth and size.
-Proteins act as tumor suppressors, which normally prevent cells from growing and dividing too quickly or uncontrollably.
+Proteins act as tumor suppressors, preventing cells from growing and dividing too quickly or uncontrollably.

-When both copies of the TSC1 gene are mutated in a particular cell, that cell can not produce functional hamartin; Cells with two altered copies of the TSC2 gene are unable to produce any functional cells.
+When both copies of the TSC1 gene are mutated in a particular cell, that cell can not produce functional hamartin; Cells with two altered copies of the TSC2 gene cannot make any active cells.

-The loss of these proteins allows the cell to grow and divide in an uncontrolled manner, resulting in tumors and cysts associated with lymphangioleiomyomatosis.
+The loss of these proteins allows the cell to grow and divide uncontrollably, resulting in tumors and cysts associated with lymphangioleiomyomatosis.

 It is not well understood why lymphangioleiomyomatosis occurs predominantly in women.
-Researchers believe that the female sex hormone estrogen may be involved in the development of the disorder.
+Researchers believe that the female sex hormone estrogen may be involved in developing the disorder.

 Sporadic lymphangioleiomyomatosis is not inherited.
 Instead, the researchers suggest that it is caused by a random mutation in the TSC1 or TSC2 gene that occurs very early in development.

-As a result, some of the cells in the body have a normal version of the gene, while others have the mutated version.
+As a result, some of the cells in the body have a standard version of the gene, while others have the mutated version.

 This situation is called mosaicism.
-When a mutation occurs in the other copy of the TSC1 or TSC2 gene in certain cells during a woman’s life (a somatic mutation), it can develop lymphangioleiomyomatosis.
+When a mutation occurs in the other copy of the TSC1 or TSC2 gene in specific cells during a woman’s life (a somatic mutation), it can develop lymphangioleiomyomatosis.

-These women usually do not have a history of this disorder in their family.
+These women usually do not have a history of this disorder in their families.

 Making a diagnosis of a genetic or rare disease can often be a challenge.
-Health professionals often look at a person’s medical history, symptoms, physical examination and the results of laboratory tests in order to make a diagnosis.
+Health professionals often look at a person’s medical history, symptoms, physical examination, and the results of laboratory tests to make a diagnosis.

 The following resources provide information related to diagnosis and testing for this condition.
-If you have questions about how to get a diagnosis, you should contact a health professional.
+If you have questions about getting a diagnosis, you should contact a health professional.

 The Genetic Testing Registry (RPG) provides information about genetic testing for this condition.
-The target audience of the RPG are health care providers and researchers.
+The target audience of the RPG is health care providers and researchers.

 Patients with specific questions about a genetic test should contact a health care provider or a genetics professional.

-Although there is currently no cure for lymphangioleiomyomatosis, the research has led to great progress in the treatment of symptoms, and diagnosis and understanding.
+Although there is currently no cure for lymphangioleiomyomatosis, the research has made significant progress in treating symptoms, diagnosis, and understanding.

-There are a number of treatments that can relieve symptoms or prevent complications of the disease.
+Several treatments can relieve symptoms or prevent complications of the disease.
 Treatments vary from one patient to another, depending on the severity of the disease.

 Not all patients have the same response to treatment.

-Oxygen therapy – as lung capacity decreases, supplemental or full-time oxygen therapy may be necessary.
+Oxygen therapy – supplemental or full-time oxygen therapy may be necessary as lung capacity decreases.